TimothyYW/Project_05/README.md

 ### User stories

-+ As client, I want to be know what features that are corralate with SalePrices, from the most to the least corralated.(Data_Crralation.ipynb)
++ As client, I want to be know what features that are corralate with SalePrices, from the most to the least corralated.(Data_Correlation.ipynb)

 + As technical user, I want to know which models performing better and which one performing worst.
 (Modeling.ipynb)